sharminpathan/image-classification-using-cnn/references/Readme.md

-- It contains the references we used to build this classifier.
+It contains the references we used to build CIFAR-10 Image classifier.